papile/kops/docs/vsphere-dev.md

     * ```--dns-zone=skydns.local```
     * ```--networking=flannel```
     * ```--dns=private```
+4. If you are using namespaced folders you can add `--vsphere-folder` with the folder name where you would like the VM to be placed.
+(IE: "My Folder" or  "/MyCluster/vm/MyFolder/MySubFolder").
+The default is to add the VM to the host/cluster default `vm` folder.
+5. If you are using a non default or nested resource pool, add `--vsphere-resource-pool with the resource pool name or path.
+(IE: "MyResourcePool" or /MyCluster/host/MyHost/Resources/MyResourcePool).
+The default behavior is to find the default resource pool attached to the host/cluster.

 ### Cleaning up environment
 Run following command to cleanup all set environment variables and regenerate all images and binaries without any of the vSphere specific steps.